 A2X will split the settlement data according to which month the sales or fee actually occurred in.
-This ensures that your financial accounts properly record the transactions in the month that they've occurred in.
-This also makes months more comparable to previous months and years for your reporting.
+This ensures that your financial accounts properly record the transactions in the correct month.
+This also makes months more comparable to previous months and years for your reporting purposes.

 Please Note: When we split the settlement entry in QuickBooks, we use a 'Carried Forward Balance' account to carry over the pending Amazon settlement balance.
 This allows you to simply reconcile the deposit from Amazon to a single journal entry only reflecting the total final settlement.

 Our example settlement period starts on Feb 20th and runs through to Mar 06th.

 As you see below, A2X splits the settlement, so the correct settlement data is allocated to February and the correct settlement data is allocated to March.

 In our example, the split would be as follows:

 February journal covering February 20th through to February 28th

 March journal covering March 1st through to May 6th

 After sending these from A2X to QuickBooks, you will see the two journals that contain a Carried Forward Balance amount.

 The February entry is a debit to the Carried Forward Balance account and the March entry is a credit to the Carried Forward Balance account.